cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 consumer chains that are being voted upon.
 We would also need to migrate all opted-in validators, consumer validators, etc. to operate on `consumerID`s instead of simply on a `chainID`.
 Similarly all the messages, queries, etc. would need to operate on a `consumerID`.

+An additional concern is that Opt In chains can only be added through the `MsgLaunchConsumerChain` from now on...

 ### Garbage collect
 Having lingering `ConsumerChainRecord`s, etc. does not seem a problem per se at this moment if the cost of launching